ilkilab/agorakube/docs/instructions.md

 - curl
 - with pip3 : ansible, netaddr

-Then clone or download the ILKE git branch / release you want to use.
+Then clone or download the AGORAKUBE git branch / release you want to use.

-You can run the following command to automatically install those packages and clone the latest stable ILKE distribution:
+You can run the following command to automatically install those packages and clone the latest stable AGORAKUBE distribution:
 ```
 bash <(curl -s https://raw.githubusercontent.com/ilkilabs/agorakube/master/setup-deploy.sh)
 ```

 ### Use Python Virtual Environment

 Sometimes it is better to run Ansible and all its dependences into a specific *Python Virtual Environment*.
-This will make it easier for you to install Ansible and all its dependences needed by ILKE without take the risk to break your existing Python/Python3 installation.
+This will make it easier for you to install Ansible and all its dependences needed by AGORAKUBE without take the risk to break your existing Python/Python3 installation.

 You can create your own *Python Virtual Environment* from scratch by following: